5 teenagers charged in armed carjacking of US Rep. Scanlon

 Scanlon, whose district includes portions of south Philadelphia and neighboring Delaware County, was among elected officials meeting to discuss constituent concerns around ongoing development plans for the park, The Philadelphia Inquirer reported.

+Scanlon said President Biden spoke with her Thursday to see how she was faring after the incident.

+“I was quite touched that the president reached out to me,” she said.
+“It was mostly a personal call, but we talked a little bit about my frustration with not getting the NRA and right to do common sense gun control measures.”

-Scanlon’s office said she expressed gratitude to city police for their quick response and to her local police department and the Sergeant at Arms in Washington for working with Philadelphia police “to ensure her continued safety.”
+Scanlon has also expressed gratitude to city police for their quick response.
+She also thanked her local police department and the Sergeant at Arms in Washington for working with Philadelphia police “to ensure her continued safety.”

 Mayor Jim Kenney said he was “appalled to learn of this violent crime” against the congresswoman, whom he described as his friend and colleague.